flyinggrizzly/mobile-suits-in-the-black/content/mobile-suits/_index.md

 special armor to spend when hit by a beam attack and grants it advantage in speed when acting against another MS of the same class.

-If the MS is intended for Newtype use, think about using a special move that ties into the pilot's abilities.
-I've given the MSZ-006 Zeta the _Biocomputer_ move, which allows a Newtype pilot to push themself to temporarily increase one of the MS systems to 5, or to communicate with a friend or foe on the battlefield uninterrupted by conflict for a moment.
+If the MS is intended for Newtype use, it might get a second special move.
+Think about using a special move that ties into the pilot's abilities.
+I've given the MSZ-006 Zeta the _Biocomputer_ move, which allows a Newtype pilot to push themself to temporarily increase one of the MS systems to 5.

 These special moves reflect the specific characteristics of the mobile suit, and tell us a story about them.